 • At the Windows 8+ login screen, reboot holding the Shift Key then click the Troubleshooting button (UEFI only).
 Change the Fast Boot setting, save and restart your machine

-• Some motherboards come with an application that enable you to access the onboard CMOS settings from your Operating System
+• Some motherboards come with an application that enables you to access the onboard CMOS settings from your Operating System

 Of course, you need keyboard access to do all of this.
 If you do not have keyboard access, then the only option I am aware of is to reset the CMOS on your motherboard back to default settings.

 There is a couple of ways you can do this.
 See the Forgotten BIOS Password Reset Steps

 page for details regarding the removal of motherboard batteries and jumper settings.